MINISTRYGmbH/morrow-core/docs/features.md

   * Those which are not essential for you website or can simply reused like comment systems, social share buttons, tracking codes ...
   * Code optimizations like minifying the HTML, summarize JS `<script>` tags and CSS `<link>` tags.
 Put your "Feature" at the end of the `features.php` to get executed at the end so you get the finally rendered HTML.
   * It is also possible to completely build your website with "Features".
 So you can recombine your "Features" to build new pages.
   * Access control.
-If you have build your website completely with "Features" you are able to remove features from the current page while the "Feature" processing queue is running.
+If you have build your website completely with "Features" you are able to remove other of your "Features" from the current page while the "Feature" processing queue is running.
   * There will be a lot more ...